 The Office remains responsive to changing environments and emerging risks.
-Exhibit 4 highlights the updated external forces and trends.
-Its 2018-19 work plan is based on the planning approach used in prior years, and reflects a similar mix of work.
+Exhibit 4 highlights the external forces and trends that affect both the Office and its stakeholders.
+Its 2019-20 work plan is based on the planning approach used in prior years, and reflects a similar mix of work.